mfitzp/screader/README.md

 This is a simple command-line converter for the Entropy Reader files, as used on the FRED disk magazine.
 The **DOCREADER** format uses a combination of run-length compression for whitespace and token compression for words to reduce the size of text files.
 The dictionary is fixed for a given version of the reader/compressor.
 The format is [documented here](http://simoncooke.com/samcoupe/infobase/docs/docreader.html).

+See my website for an xplanation of [how the decoder works](https://www.mfitzp.com/article/samcoupe-reader/).

 Taking a MAG file and reader executable (or compressor version), this converter extracts the data from MAG files, converting them into plaintext and (optionally) attempting to generate sensible Markdown-formatted files.

 If a reader executable is provided, the token table can be extracted automatically from it, and used for the decompression.
 Otherwise, the version of the compressor can be provided to use the built-in token tables.
 Special characters on the Sam are converted to Unicode equivalents.